-As illustrated in Figures 1 and 3 on pages 3 and 5, the program goals are regularly evaluated through the analysis of information obtained from: specialty programs exit exams; state certification exams; cooperating teacher evaluations; residency year program evaluations; graduate follow-up evaluations; accreditation organizations evaluations/program reports; USAO and state regents' evaluations; faculty evaluations by peers and administration; course and instructor evaluations by students; portfolio evaluations; technology plan/evaluation; and diversity plan.
+As illustrated in Figures 1 and 3, the program goals are regularly evaluated through the analysis of information obtained from: specialty programs exit exams; state certification exams; cooperating teacher evaluations; residency year program evaluations; graduate follow-up evaluations; accreditation organizations evaluations/program reports; USAO and state regents' evaluations; faculty evaluations by peers and administration; course and instructor evaluations by students; portfolio evaluations; technology plan/evaluation; and diversity plan.
 NOTE: The residency program was suspended 2010-2015 by the state legislature for budgetary reasons.